sinefunc/proton/manual/index.md

 title: Proton manual
+brief: Proton is a website preprocessor.
 --
-Proton is a website preprocessor.

  - __Layouts and Partials:__ Proton lets you define your site's header and footer layouts in a separate file, and even separate snippets of your site into reuseable components (partials).
 Your code will be much cleaner and